botify-labs/simpleflow/docs/src/features/swf_layer.md

 Settings are found respectively in:

-A credential file a `.swf` file in the user's home directory:
+A credential file a `.swf` file in the user’s home directory:

 ```ini
 [credentials]